Igi11111/ArqOS/README.md

-ArqOS
+# ArqOS

-ArqOS is a Linux distribution based on Arch Linux, focused on simplicity, speed, and user control while keeping the Arch philosophy intact.
+## ArqOS is a Linux distribution based on Arch Linux, focused on simplicity, speed, and user control while keeping the Arch philosophy intact.

 The system uses a modified version of the Linexin Installer, originally created by Linexy, adapted specifically to fit the needs and vision of the ArqOS project.

-🚀 Features
+🚀 Features<br/>

 🧱 Arch Linux base – rolling release, up-to-date packages